 In March 2019, I visited Austin, Texas, for the first time, on a work trip.
 My company, a UK-based travel site, set up a weekend-long SXSW activation at the Austin Motel on South Congress.
 We offered aura readings, a night market mirroring the bites of Hong Kong’s Soho neighborhood, a DJ spinning poolside, and bingo led by RuPaul’s Drag Race stars.
 In my free time, I hit downtown to explore.
-The hotels were packed with people looking for networking opportunities and free drinks, the streets swollen with badge-holders whizzing by on rented scooters.
+The hotels were packed with people looking for networking opportunities and free drinks.
+The streets were swollen with badge holders whizzing by on rented scooters.
 I loved the energy of the city, the beauty of Lady Bird Lake, and how easy it was to roam.
 When I flew home to New York City, Austin stayed on my mind.

 In 2019, SXSW drew about 417,000 people.
-In 2022 — after a last-minute 2020 cancellation and a virtual gathering in 2021 — in-person attendance was back, but muted.
+In 2022 — after a last-minute 2020 cancellation and a virtual gathering in 2021 — in-person attendance was back but muted.
 Organizers told the press that attendance was down about 20% since 2019.
 With badge prices between $1,300 and $1,900, it’s not the kind of event people will just buy into on a whim.
-And Covid may have kept some people away, but there was rarely a mask in sight — even though many venues (especially official ones) were checking for vaccination records or proof of a recent negative test.
+And Covid may have kept some people away, but there was rarely a mask in sight.

 Even with fewer attendees, SXSW creates epic congestion, especially downtown where most of the official events are held.
 Instead of sitting in insane traffic and battling for parking spaces, I e-biked and scootered everywhere — a convenient, if expensive, solution.

 My own SXSW celebrations kicked off by battling 35-degree weather to see Cautious Clay perform at Scoot Inn.
-I was surprised to see that a lot of people still turned out to the outdoor show, huddling teen-deep under heating lamps or dancing to keep warm.
-Luckily the weather steadily warmed as the weekend revved up, and on Saturday the air buzzed with anticipation and a hunger for a proper party.
+I was surprised to see so many people at the outdoor show, huddling teen-deep under heating lamps or dancing to keep warm.
+Luckily the weather steadily warmed as the weekend revved up.
+And on Saturday the air buzzed with anticipation and a hunger for a proper party.

-Japanese Breakfast headlined the Urban Outfitters yard party, and Ashanti and T-Pain performed at Empire Garage.
+Japanese Breakfast headlined the Urban Outfitters yard party.
+Ashanti and T-Pain performed at Empire Garage.
 I showed up half an hour before Best Coast’s set time at Mohawk on Friday afternoon, thinking that would be early enough.
-I was dead wrong; the line stretched around the block.
+Dead wrong.
+The line stretched around the block.
 I abandoned the attempt and sailed next door to queer bar Cheer Up Charlie’s, where I danced with a lighthearted crowd to the sounds of funky DJs, spinning in the sun.

-I moved my hips at the free Cumbia Night (celebrating Latin American dance music) on Friday at The Venue ATX, where locals and badge holders alike enjoyed the Tejano R&B sounds of La Doña and a tropical house act from Argentina.
+I moved my hips at the free Cumbia Night (celebrating Latin American dance music) on Friday at The Venue ATX.
+Locals and badge holders alike enjoyed the Tejano R&B sounds of La Doña and a tropical house act from Argentina.
 Saturday night, the outdoor stage at Lady Bird Lake hosted a crowd of thousands for a free sunset show with headliner Mt.
 Joy.
-Another genuinely cool and accessible attraction was Hotel San José’s South by San José, which hosted a clothing market and five straight days of free music acts — including the Black Lips, who headlined Saturday evening.
+Another genuinely cool and accessible attraction was Hotel San José’s South by San José.
+It hosted a clothing market and five straight days of free music acts.
+Including the Black Lips, who headlined Saturday evening.

 “The best part was getting media passes to see Dolly Parton perform her first SXSW panel ever,” Cristián says.
 (Parton told the crowd that the infamous Jolene was a bank teller who gave Parton’s husband a lot of attention back in the day.)

 Smith — the senior producer of Aviation Week Network, a B2B publishing and event production company — moved to Austin in February 2021 and met Hugh Forest, SXSW’s chief programming officer.
-She got the chance to produce a session on the future of travel for SXSW’s first-ever Transportation Track — all about transit’s evolution — and earn her coveted platinum badge.
+She got the chance to produce a session on the future of travel for SXSW’s first-ever Transportation Track.
+She earned her coveted platinum badge leading discussions all about transit’s evolution.